metamacro/student-poll/readme.md

 ## Poll results

-A total of 22 students participated in the poll, which should include everyone that falls within the set constraints.
+A total of 22 students of computer science participated in the poll, which should include everyone that falls within the set constraints.

 The collected data is present in the `data/` folder in the form of `*.csv` files.
 Both a Croatian and English translation were made.